cp1835/PKHeX-EmeraldLegacy/README.md

 PKHeX-EmeraldLegacy
 =====
 PKHeX, but modified for the Emerald Legacy romhack.
-Properly edits bag pouches.
+Properly reads and edits bag inventory.